lshzndx/metabase/docs/users-guide/07-dashboards.md

 ## Finding dashboards

-You can search for any dashboard (or question, model, collection, or pulse) by its title in the big search box at the top of Metabase.
+You can search for any dashboard (or question, model, collection, or pulse) by its title in the big search box at the top of VLink.

 After a while, your team might accumulate a lot of dashboards.
 To make it easier to find dashboards that your team looks at often, you can pin them to the top of a collection.
 From the collection screen, click on the **Pin icon** next to the dashboard you want to pin.